Ayush0316/Fly-Balloon/README.md

   5. Click on load from your computer.
   6. Now select the .sb3 file from the folder that contains the cloned files.
   7. To play the game, Click on the green flag (🏳️).

 This is how the game starts.

+If we have any upgrades then you can submit a pull request.